MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (array) - Returns an array of audio file information.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
 Each item in the array contains the following:
    * Name (string) - The name of the audio file.
    * userAddedAsset (boolean) - If `true`, the audio file was added by the user.
 If `false`, the file is one of Misty's default audio files. **Note:** Because `misty.GetListOfAudioClips()` only returns information for default audio files, the value of this property is `false` for all items in this list.